 On landing in Udaipur Airport, you are hit how small and hence charming it looks compares to the monstrous airports in Indian metros.
 The Maharana Pratap Airport, Udaipur is about 30 km away from the city.

 In 1303 Chittor (then) capital of Mewar is attacked and plundered by Allauddin Khilji, with Rana Hamir Singh of Mewar recapturing the capital in 1326.
-Rana Kumbha who ruled from 1433-1468 builds the monumental Kumbhalgarh fort & contributed generously to construction of famous Ranakpur Jain temple.
-Under attack from Sultans of Gujarat in 1535, Chittor witnesses the jauhar (self-immolation) of 13,000 women led by the Rajmata; but the young prince Udai Singh gets saved due to heroic act by his foster-mother, Panna Dai who sacrifices her own son for the life of the prince.
+Rana Kumbha who ruled from 1433-1468 builds the monumental Kumbhalgarh fort & contributed generously to the construction of the famous Ranakpur Jain temple.
+Under attack from Sultans of Gujarat in 1535, Chittor witnesses the Jauhar (self-immolation) of 13,000 women led by the Rajmata; but the young prince Udai Singh gets saved due to heroic act by his foster mother, Panna Dai who sacrifices her own son for the life of the prince.
 Udai Singh becomes the Maharana and founds the city of Udaipur on the shores of Lake Pichola in 1559.
 Eight years later in 1567, Chittor is besieged by Akbar’s army.
-It signals the end of Chittor as the seat of power for Mewar dynasty.
+It signals the end of Chittor as the seat of power for the Mewar dynasty.

-After Indian independence it was Maharana Bhupal Singh became the first princely state to merge with the Indian Union creating history.
-The dynasty then sets up, The Maharana Mewar Foundation focusing on social welfare through the income generated in running luxury hotels across it’s numerous palaces; the establishment of this trust has ensured that the name of Maharana & legacy continues to this day.
+After Indian independence, it was Maharana Bhupal Singh became the first princely state to merge with the Indian Union creating history.
+The dynasty then sets up, The Maharana Mewar Foundation focusing on social welfare through the income generated in running luxury hotels across its numerous palaces; the establishment of this trust has ensured that the name of Maharana & legacy continues to this day.

 The museum also had a small heritage village with displays and shops selling local handicraft products.

-In the shop I bought myself a multicoloured local turban called Paag and a wooden toy set of a musician playing various instruments.
+In the shop, I bought myself a multicoloured local turban called Paag and a wooden toy set of a musician playing various instruments.

-The last stop was the mountain pass where Maharana Pratap Singh’s army attacked the Raja Maan Singh (representing the Mughals); called the Battle of Haldighati, named so as the soil in the place looks turmeric (called Haldi in Hindi language) in colour.
+The last stop was the mountain pass where Maharana Pratap Singh’s army attacked the Raja Maan Singh (representing the Mughals); called the Battle of Haldighati, named so as the soil in the place looks turmeric (called Haldi in the Hindi language) colour.

 Overall, this was a productive and fun trip.